easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 <br>

 ## Safety Warning
 Beware of malicious web UI: Please distinguish between the browser’s UI and the web UI, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>.
-(Credit to u/KazaHesto on Reddit)
+(Credit to <a href="https://www.reddit.com/user/KazaHesto/">u/KazaHesto</a>)
 <br>

 ## Known Issues